People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - better internal links

-Step 5: Track Perplexity citations
+Step 5: Track Perplexity Citations

 Run the same prompts you used in Google and ChatGPT.
+Then check:

 - Is your domain cited?